Naphtali Lau-Lavie: Biography

-Lavie's entire family was murdered during the Holocaust, with the exception of his brother, Yisrael, who would later become the Chief Rabbi of Israel.
+Lavie's entire family was murdered during the Holocaust, with the exception of his younger brother, Yisrael, whose life he saved in the Buchenwald concentration camp, and who would later become the Chief Rabbi of Israel.

 Diplomatic and political career

 Lavie served as a spokesman for Moshe Dayan, Shimon Peres, and Yitzhak Shamir.
 In 1981, he was appointed Israel's consul-general in New York City.

 Journalism and literary career

 Lavie was the author of several books.